YLEM97/OwaspTool/README.md

 ### Step 1.2: Decision logic
 If at least one of these critical categories is assessed as high risk, the application is automatically classified as L3.
 If none of these categories are high, but either H2a or H2b is considered moderate, this still justifies a L3 classification, given the legal sensitivity of PII or PHI exposure.
 If H2a and H2b are not rated high or moderate, but H1, H3 or H4 are evaluated as moderate, the application is classified at L2.
 If all the categories in this group are considered low or none, proceed to Step 2.1.

-The following image represents the decisional workflow of the <b>first step</b>.
-In the website the buttons are interactive to facilitate the <i>interaction</i> with the schema.
+The image below illustrates the decision-making workflow of the <b>first step</b>.
+On the website, the buttons are <i>interactive</i> to enhance user interaction with the diagram.

 ![STEP 1](/OwaspTool/wwwroot/img/step1.jpg)